open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 Setting up AzureML
 ~~~~~~~~~~~~~~~~~~

-To use the sample OEI ONNX UDF, you must do the following:
+To use the sample Open EII ONNX UDF, you must do the following:

 #.
 Create an AzureML Workspace (see `these <https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace>`_